 - Do you need a Due To/From?
 The only time that’s needed to make sure this is set up is: If you have more than one entity that you are sharing expenses or INV with, etc.

-- It is important that you record these transfers on both ends.
-The credit to the company it’s coming out of and the debit to the company it’s going to.
+- It is important to record these transfers on both ends – the credit to the company it’s coming out of and the debit to the company it’s going to

 Long term debt & owner’s equity

 - Note Payables is another word for a loan or debt

 - These loans are represented on the balance sheet as a liability because you owe this money